Mannyrf/CryptoQuote/README.md

 	dotnet run --project CryptoQuote

-The application will start and expose its API endpoints.
+- The application will start and expose its API endpoints.
 By default, it runs on `https://localhost:7272`.
+- To explore APIs using Scalar try `https://localhost:7272/scalar/v1`

 ### Running Tests